 Narcissistic abuse puts us under extreme and repeated stress; therefore, our subconscious survival mechanism can kick in to protect ourselves, which helps in the short-term not so good in the long-term.

-Narcissists covert manipulation, their hidden behaviours, such as gaslighting, triangulation denying their behaviour, exaggerating our behaviour, blame-shifting, invalidation, ignoring, devalue, isolating us causes us stress and leaves us with issues such as CPTSD, anxiety, codependency,￼ trauma bonding, physical and mental health problems.
+Narcissists use covert manipulation, their hidden behaviours, such as gaslighting, triangulation, denying their behaviour, exaggerating our behaviour, blame-shifting, invalidation, ignoring, devaluing, isolating us, this all causes us stress and leaves us with issues such as CPTSD, anxiety, codependency,￼ trauma bonding, physical and mental health problems.

 Fight responses are often very similar to a narcissists behaviour, those passive-aggressive behaviours of the sulking and the silent treatment, so the aggressiveness in the controlling behaviour is switching from nasty to nice, becoming over-demanding, a sense of entitlement, bullying other people, shaming other people, demanding perfection, sociopath, we might react in a fight survival mode to the situation we are in around a narcissist, standing up for ourselves, to which a narcissist will use against us to claim our reactions are the problem, when it’s their abuse that’s the problem, when we go into that mode it doesn’t make us a narcissist it means our bodies have gone into the survival response of fight.
 We need to get out of that situation so that we can find who we are again.

 In the begging, you may fight, cry, feel like punching something, glare at the narcissist and talk angrily, feel like stomping, feel intense anger, say something negative back.
 Often called Reactive abuse.
 No, it’s not right.
 Yet, you were doing it to protect yourself from any given situation you were in with the narcissist.
 Which the narcissist will use against you, so you believe they are correct when they blame you.